Advocacy

 We believe all students with a disability have a human right to attend their local school, feel welcome and included, have access to the curriculum, and have fair outcomes from a quality education.
 Unfortunately, students with disabilities have been treated unfairly within the New Zealand education system for far too long.
 They have been discriminated against by not having access to what they need to thrive at school.
 In 2008, after decades of work with the Ministry of Education to solve the problems, IHC lodged a complaint under the Human Rights Act 1993.
 We are still waiting for our day in court, but we continue to push forward.

-Find out more about IHC's Education Complaint
+Find out more about IHC's Education Campaign

 Text that reads Ākona: 'To teach everyone'.
 Image of boy reading book at school.